Typesetting: Digital era

-The next generation of phototypesetting machines to emerge were those that generated characters on a cathode ray tube display.
+The next generation of phototypesetting machines to emerge were those that generated characters on a cathode-ray tube display.
 Typical of the type were the Alphanumeric APS2 (1963), IBM 2680 (1967), I.I.I.
 VideoComp (1973?), Autologic APS5 (1975), and Linotron 202 (1978).
 These machines were the mainstay of phototypesetting for much of the 1970s and 1980s.
 Such machines could be "driven online" by a computer front-end system or took their data from magnetic tape.
 Type fonts were stored digitally on conventional magnetic disk drives.

 Computers excel at automatically typesetting and correcting documents.
 Character-by-character, computer-aided phototypesetting was, in turn, rapidly rendered obsolete in the 1980s by fully digital systems employing a raster image processor to render an entire page to a single high-resolution digital image, now known as imagesetting.

 The first commercially successful laser imagesetter, able to make use of a raster image processor, was the Monotype Lasercomp.
 ECRM, Compugraphic (later purchased by Agfa) and others rapidly followed suit with machines of their own.

-Early minicomputer-based typesetting software introduced in the 1970s and early 1980s, such as Datalogics Pager, Penta, Atex, Miles 33, Xyvision, troff from Bell Labs, and IBM's Script product with CRT terminals, were better able to drive these electromechanical devices, and used text markup languages to describe type and other page formatting information.
-The descendants of these text markup languages include SGML, XML and HTML.
+Early minicomputer-based typesetting software introduced in the 1970s and early 1980s, such as Datalogics Pager, Penta, Atex, Miles 33, Xyvision, troff from Bell Labs, TeX from Donald Knuth, and IBM's Script product with CRT terminals, were better able to drive these electromechanical devices, and used text markup languages to describe type and other page formatting information.
+The descendants of these text markup languages include LaTeX, SGML, XML and HTML.

 The minicomputer systems output columns of text on film for paste-up and eventually produced entire pages and signatures of 4, 8, 16 or more pages using imposition software on devices such as the Israeli-made Scitex Dolev.
 The data stream used by these systems to drive page layout on printers and imagesetters, often proprietary or specific to a manufacturer or device, drove development of generalized printer control languages, such as Adobe Systems' PostScript and Hewlett-Packard's PCL.